All Episodes

 I would love to get calls from Democrats who actually don't resort to name calling in 30 seconds.

-We did this stuff early on, but now as so many tricksters.
+We did this stuff early on, but now there's so many tricksters.

-Somebody somebody had done scholarly research on all of these websites, social websites, blogs, you name it.
+Somebody had done scholarly research on all of these websites, social websites, blogs, you name it.

-They had studied all of the comments sections, and they found that it really is the gutter out there in the comment section at blogs and and social websites, and it's so nasty, it's it's so vile that it actually makes people uncomfortable.
+They had studied all of the comments sections, and they found that it really is the gutter out there in the comments section at blogs and social websites, and it's so nasty, it's so vile that it actually makes people uncomfortable.

-The rudeness, the the uh just how how obscene mean-spirited the stuff is.
+The rudeness, the just how obscene, mean-spirited the stuff is.

 In fact, one of the conclusions from one of the scholars who did the scholarly research is that young writers at blogs and other websites are afraid to actually write anything that contains an opinion because of what's going to show up in the comments.

-Now, as you know, that wouldn't stop me and it wouldn't stop a lot, but it's affecting some young people that are just getting into the whole business of sharing opinions.
+Now, as you know, that wouldn't stop me and it would stop a lot, but it's affecting some young people that are just getting into the whole business of sharing opinions.

 And I don't ever read comments.